 If you choose to appeal your denial or add an endorser to your loan you will be required to complete ‘PLUS Credit Counseling’ before your loan can be disbursed to your student(s) account.
 You will be prompted to complete the PLUS Credit Counseling session during the loan application process on the studentloans.gov website.

 Graduate Students: This PLUS Credit Counseling requirement is in addition to the Loan Entrance Counseling requirement.
 If you are a first time borrower and you are denied the PLUS Loan and wish to appeal or get an endorser you will have to complete both PLUS Counseling and Loan Entrance Counseling.

-Federal Perkins Loans are for students with exceptional financial need.
-Nursing Loans are specifically for students with exceptional financial need who are majoring in the nursing field.
+Nursing Loans are for students with financial need who are majoring in the nursing field

-Both of these loan types are awarded through the Financial Aid Office.
+The Nursing loan is awarded through the Financial Aid Office.
 St. Catherine University is the lender for the loan, which is funded by the federal government.
-Once you complete an online promissory note, the loan funds are applied directly to your student account.
+Once you complete the online process to accept your loan, complete entrance counseling and the promissory note, the loan funds are applied directly to your student account.

 Please Note: You must receive an email from Sign My Loan before you can complete the following information.

-2015-16 borrowers: If you have been awarded a Federal Perkins or Nursing Loan for the 2015-16 academic year, you will receive an email from Sign My Loan.
+2017-18 borrowers: If you have been awarded a Nursing Loan for the 2017-18 academic year, you will receive an email from Sign My Loan.
 Once you have received this email, you need to complete an electronic promissory note at signmyloan.com.
 Please note you can no longer use a FAFSA PIN, nor can you use the new FSA ID to sign for your loan.
 You will need to select, “Create Online Account”.